Dr-TSNG/DD2358-KTH/README.md

 ## Usage

-This project requires NumPy, Matplotlib, PyFFTW, PyTorch, and Cython.
+This project requires NumPy, Matplotlib, SciPy, PyTorch, and Cython.

 To build the Cython module, run: